Logo for Healing Hearts Counseling

 The health tech industry is also evolving rapidly, with data-sharing becoming more common between platforms.
 While these tools can improve care coordination, they also increase the number of entities that may access or store your data.
 Choosing to pay privately gives you more control over how much of your personal story is shared across systems.

-Benefits of Paying for Therapy Privately
+Benefits of Paying Out-of-Pocket

 For those who want more control over their records, paying out of pocket is an option.
 When you pay privately, there’s no requirement for a diagnosis.
 Your information stays between you and your therapist, without being shared with insurance companies or entered into third-party systems.

 If you’re concerned about how your information is stored, talk with your therapist.
 Some therapists still offer paper-based recordkeeping upon request.
 While most providers use secure, encrypted electronic systems, it’s okay to ask how your records are stored and who has access to them.
-It’s also important to know that therapists are required by law to retain records for a legally required number of years, depending on state regulations.
+It’s also important to know that therapists are required by law to retain records for a legally required number of years, depending on state regulations

 How Private Pay Therapy Offers Flexibility and Depth